 Two types of brakes are supported: hydraulics and electrical.

-Hydraulics brakes diagnostics is made by pressure measurement with external sensor (should be comply with pressure up to 800 psi and have output voltage no more than 5V)
+Hydraulics brakes diagnostics is made by pressure measurement with external sensor (should be comply with pressure for at least 2000psi (max is 1000psi for drum brakes, 1600psi for disk brakes see Carlisle-Hydrastar-Flier.pdf for reference)

-OP: What is actual PSI on hydraulic brakes (5000?) - File in drive folder – Max is 1000psi for drum brakes
+TLT shall support 5V analogue sensor

-OP: is the selected sensor for TP Ver1, for Ver2 we can use any sensor for example with digital interface (one wire/i2c) - yes if we want to look for another sensorand comparing this signal with reference values.
-Signal detection should be done only when braking event is taking placeThis event is determined by active braking lights or signal and/or accelerometer data.
+TLT shall decode data from the sensor and compare with reference values taking in consideration data from accelerometer.
+Signal detection should be done only when braking event is taking place.
+This event is determined by active braking lights (BL, LT+RT), electric brakes signal and or accelerometer data if possible.

-(What about accelerometer calibration itself?)

-After event detected firmware measures pressure signal within 5 seconds.
+Accelerometer shall be calibrated at factory.

+TLT should provide procedure to recalibrate accelerometer.

+For the hydraulic brakes case, firmware shall measure pressure signal for at least 5 seconds after brake event detected .
 Maximum value is used for diagnostics & storing.

 Electrical brakes diagnostics is made by voltage & current measurement.
-Typical current is 6A per brake, so TLT should measure current up to 12A(?
-Lerft/Right side of Brake?)
+Typical current is 6A per brake, so TLT should measure current up to 12A and shall be able to measure current on left/right side brake separately.

 Braking event detection and data storing is the same as for hydraulics brakes test.